FattusRattus/UnifiMgtPasswordRecovery/README.md

 Usage
 ----
-Just run the Python code or compiled EXE.
+Just run the Python code or compiled EXE (in releases).

+WARNING: Use at your own risk.

+Make a backup of your configuration before using this tool!

 Tested against Unifi Controller versions:
 ----